bescott9944/SpectrWm-Binary-Build/README.md

 I will be adding my bash script I made and all the files and dependencies I used to make this project work for ME and how I got Linux Mint 20 to show
 SpectrWm in the lightDm Login Menu and load SpectrWm window manager...

-See My notes of how I did the build, they are in the Install.MD!

 Here are some of the NOTES from the Bash Script...